What to see in India’s Spiti Valley – Wild Voyager Blog

 Kibber Village in the Spiti Valley

 An epitome of serenity and endless beauty, the small village of Kibber is surrounded by a relaxing atmosphere.
 The picturesque destination is often frequented by hardcore adventure travelers and trekkers.
-Against the backdrop of the lofty hills reside vivid green fields and small houses.
+Against the backdrop of the lofty hills lie vivid green fields and small houses.

-Located at such a massive height, trekkers, campers and mountaineers alike visit this challenging place to capture the breathtaking views of the Himalayas.
+Located at such a massive height, trekkers, campers, and mountaineers alike visit this challenging place to capture the breathtaking views of the Himalayas.
 Kibber acts as a base for many high-altitude treks as well.

 5. Kunzum Pass